znicolaou/pseudospectral_cgl/README.md

 Example 3) ./2dcgleic 1536 192 2.0 2.0 0.85 0.85 1e4 1e3 1e4 1 1e-10 1e-10 6 rkf45 spiral

 This spiralic.dat initial condition was generated using the proceedure described above.
-This grid spacing and error tolerances were converged to the continuum limit.
+The grid spacing and error tolerances here are adequately converged to the continuum limit.

 ------------------------------------------------------------------------------------